nf-core/website/markdown/events/2021/bytesize-10-institutional-profiles.md

 [15:46](https://youtu.be/Ym1s6sKGzkw?list=PL3xpfTVZLcNiSvvPWORbO32S1WDJqKp1e&t=946) Once it’s all ready, we can test and submit.

-[15:51](https://youtu.be/Ym1s6sKGzkw?list=PL3xpfTVZLcNiSvvPWORbO32S1WDJqKp1e&t=951) So to test the profile from your fork, you can use the special nf-core flag `custom_config_base` and basically give this raw URL replacing your GitHub and then your branch.
+[15:51](https://youtu.be/Ym1s6sKGzkw?list=PL3xpfTVZLcNiSvvPWORbO32S1WDJqKp1e&t=951) So to test the profile from your fork, you can use the special nf-core flag `--custom_config_base` and basically give this raw URL replacing your GitHub and then your branch.

 Then just run this command `nextflow run nf-core/<fav_pipeline>`, and using the test profile we recommend to see if it runs.